Mould in SFA/SSFA

 - Washing and drying clothes 5.5 kg

-Condensation issues can often be effectively dealt with by the family.
-DIO/MHS have produced a very good fact sheet, Combating Condensation, which shows what you can do to reduce condensation and tackle mould in the home.
+Condensation issues can often be effectively dealt with by your family.
+The 'Your Service family accommodation - Dealing with damp and mould' shows what you can do to reduce condensation and tackle mould in the home.

-However, in cases where mould is caused by structural or ventilation issues (such as insufficient extractor fans in bathrooms and kitchens), families should contact the MHS Customer Helpdesk as these causes will need to be dealt with by MHS.
+However, in cases where mould is caused by structural or ventilation issues (such as insufficient extractor fans in bathrooms and kitchens), families should contact the CarillionAmey Customer Helpdesk as these causes will need to be dealt with by CarillionAmey.